supervisely/docs/data-organization/Multiple_tags.md

 ## How does it work?

 For tags added by different users, multiple instances of the same tag are distinguished between themselves by the associated LabelerLogin.
-Several instances of the same tag added by the same user are **???**
+Several instances of the same tag added by the same user are identified by a unique TagID, assigned to each of them.

 ## Enabling Multiple Tags